saltyorg/docs/docs/reference/saltbox-tools.md

 # Overview

 Saltbox comes with some useful command line tools and scripts.
-Some are meant to be utilized by Saltbox, automatically (e.g. fail2ban, torrentcleanup.py, etc), and some are for your usage.
+Some are meant to be utilized by Saltbox, automatically (e.g. ncdu, torrentcleanup.py, etc), and some are for your usage.

 |  <pre>                          </pre>  Name                 | <pre>     </pre>  Type       | <pre>                                                                    </pre> Description                                                                                    |    <pre>                                     </pre> Invoked by                        |  <pre>                                                                  </pre> Homepage                                                           |
 |:---------------------- |:----------- |:---------------------------------------------------------------------------------------------- |:------------------------------------ |:------------------------------------------------------------------- |